-Data cleansing and migration is a critical success factor of any ERP implementation; however, people underestimate the task of data cleansing and how it affects the project.
+Data cleansing and migration is a critical success factor of any ERP implementation and is one of the most important best practice for ERP; however, people underestimate the task of data cleansing and how it affects the project.
 Data cleansing is a huge factor in the success of the project because it is leveraged in every phase of the operation.
 It is imperative that the master data is compete and correct to ensure the success of your project since it affects all phases of the implementation process including testing and training your end users.
 The success of your implementation from go-live and beyond is dependent on the synchronization of business data at go-live and that data must be complete and accurate.

 WHAT COMES NEXT

 Following these best practices yields great results as well as reduces risk and uncertainty.
 Auritas has a proven methodology to promote on time and on budget ERP implementations.
 We are flexible and willing to either lead or partner with SAP to deliver favorable results to our customers.